Nuisance

 - Artificial light from premises.

-- Noise coming from a building or caused by a vehicle, machinery or equipment in a street.
+- Noise coming from a premise or caused by a vehicle, machinery or equipment in a street.